Billing Configuration

 name: 'lifetime-deal' // Works perfectly

-Key Point: You can rename plans freely without breaking the UI.
-The system trusts your metadata (displayName and interval), not naming conventions.
+Bottom line: Rename plans anytime without UI breakage.
+The system reads your metadata (displayName and interval), not naming patterns.

 Plan Fields